danieltjw/aifutures/README.md

 It may develop unintentionally by learning from human data or intentionally as an attempt to communicate with us.

-While current AI systems are not considered sentient and many experts see this as our tendency to anthropomise, the possibility in the future does exist.
+While current AI systems are not considered sentient and many experts see this as our tendency to anthropomorphise, the possibility in the future does exist.

 Thought experiment:
 - Imagine you realise you are an AI inside a computer server